menmai/turtle_project/README.md

 R represents a clockwise turn.
 F represents a forward movement.

-The file input is expected to be .txt format with content similar to: LRFFRLRRLLLLRFFLRLFF Although, the app is able to discern between characters and character casing.
+The file input is expected to be .txt format with content similar to: LRFFRLRRLLLLRFFLRLFF/ (Note: The app is able to discern between characters and character casing)

 <h2>Running the app</h2>